CARE Moments

 Why This Is a Leadership Issue

 Policies do not retain women.
-Managers do.
+Leaders do.

 68%